 4. Running Jobs

-Once you logged in to CCAST's Thunder, you are on one of its login nodes.
+Once you logged in to a CCAST HPC cluster, you are on one of its login nodes.
 Login nodes have limited

 resources and are intended only for basic tasks such as transferring data, managing files, compiling